-PRADESHIYA SANWARDANA BANK NOTES TO THE FINANCIAL STATEMENTS
+PRADESHIYA SANWARDANA BANK NOTES TO THE FINANCIAL STATEMENTS As at 31 December 2024

 43.3.3 Contractual Maturities of Commitments and Contingencies

 The table below shows the contractual expiry by maturity of the Bank's contingent liabilities and commitments.
 Each undrawn loan commitment is included in the time band containing the earliest date it can be drawn down.
 For issued financial guarantee contracts, the maximum amount of the guarantee is allocated to the earliest period in which the guarantee could be called.